TyDi

 tyDi (/ˈtaɪdi/; born Tyson Illingworth, 31 May 1987) is an Australian DJ and record producer specializing in electronic dance music.
 Originally from Queensland, tyDi was signed by Armin van Buuren's Armada label at the age of 17 and was ranked number 1 of Junkee's Australian Top 50 DJs in 2008 and 2009.

 In 2009, tyDi released his first album, Look Closer, followed by his second album Shooting Stars in 2011.
 It reached number 1 on the iTunes Dance charts in Australia, Canada, Finland, and the UK, as well as number 4 in the USA.
 Between 2008 and 2012, tyDi was included in the annual DJ Mag Top 100 DJs poll, with his highest position being No. 48 in 2011.
 In October 2012, tyDi signed a worldwide publishing deal with Rondor/Universal Music and a record deal with Republic Records in April 2013.
 His third album, Hotel Rooms, was released on 22 November 2013.

 tyDi's fourth album, Redefined, was released on 30 September 2014 and debuted at number 4 and number 5 on the iTunes Dance charts in the USA and Australia, respectively.
 Redefined, the title track on his third album, became the number one dance airplay record in the USA and also reached number 9 on the Billboard Dance/Mix Show Airplay Chart in April 2015.
-It was also named Sirius XM Electro No.1 song of 2015.
+It was also named SiriusXM Electro No.1 song of 2015.
 His sixth album, Collide, a collaboration with Christopher Tin, was released on 9 March 2018.